irondarrius/IronPdf.Examples/how-to/rendering-options/README.md

 <hr>

-## Comprehensive List of Rendering Options
+## Comprehensive Rendering Options

-IronPDF's `ChromePdfRenderer` class offers a range of advanced options for configuring how a PDF is rendered, including margins, paper orientation, and size.
+We provide a collection of advanced settings for PDF rendering which include paper size management, margin adjustments, and more.

+Below is an explanatory table delineating these various options.

 <div class="content-table dotnet-core-pdf-table">
   <table>